Gölcük, Kocaeli

-Gölcük, historically known as Diolkides, is a municipality and district of Kocaeli Province, Turkey.
+Gölcük is a municipality and district of Kocaeli Province, Turkey.
 Its area is 217 km^{2}, and its population is 175,940 (2022).
 Gölcük is located on the southern shore of the Gulf of İzmit, which is the easternmost inlet of the Sea of Marmara.

 Gölcük is home to the Gölcük Naval Base and Gölcük Naval Shipyard of the Turkish Navy.
 A Ford Otosan automobile plant is also located in the district.

 History

 The historical development of Gölcük started in the region that the ancient Greeks and Romans called Bithynia, which also included the nearby city of İzmit (ancient Nicomedia) and its surroundings.
 It is thought that Gölcük was historically known as Diolkides (Diolkídis in classical antiquity).

 In the late Ottoman period, 21 out of the 24 villages within the borders of present-day Gölcük district (except for the Halıdere, Ulaşlı and Yazlık villages) were administered by the Bahçecik Sub-district Directorate of the Sanjak of Kocaeli.

 Georgian Muslims from the Adjara region fleeing the Russian conquest of the Caucasus, especially during the Russo-Turkish War (1877–1878), were settled in the villages of the Samanlı Mountains near Gölcük.

 After the proclamation of the Turkish Republic in 1923, the first step for Gölcük to become a garrison city was taken in 1927.
 The technical need that emerged with the decision to repair the Turkish Navy battlecruiser TCG Yavuz, which was damaged in 1925, led to the establishment of the Gölcük Naval Shipyard.
 A pool was built in the same year and a floating drydock was purchased.
 The town center and the Gendarmerie were established in the village of İhsaniye in 1930.
 The population of Gölcük started to increase rapidly with the arrival of the workers from the shipyards in Istanbul, who were employed for repairing the battlecruiser TCG Yavuz at the Gölcük Naval Shipyard.
 In the meantime, Gölcük district was established with the law numbered 3012, which was adopted on June 9, 1936 and entered into force on June 15, 1936.
 Due to the absence of a building suitable for government offices in Gölcük, the district governorship started to work temporarily in the rented buildings in the town of Değirmendere.
 The Government Mansion, the construction of which was completed in a short time, was opened in 1938 and the offices of the district governorship moved to Gölcük.